The Definitive Guide to Stop Cats from Spraying

 When a cat is spraying, he’s usually upset about something – it may be due to a territorial dispute or a general dislike of a situation.
 It could be another cat entering his yard or home, a dog raiding his litter box, or even a new laundry detergent that is being used.

 Cats are highly sensitive to new things and they can be upsetting to even the most stable cat.
 She may be getting bullied by other animals, maybe you have moved his favorite couch to a different area, or the kids may be harassing her, or you might be diffusing essential oils in a room – any of these things can trigger a cat to be confused and upset.

 Chances are good, you haven’t had your cat into the veterinarian for a health checkup for some time.
 Now is that time.
 We know it can be difficult, but it’s so very important when your cat begins displaying these behaviors.
 Nearly all inappropriate elimination problems are a result of health conditions.

 There are a number of cat litters on the market these days that can help you identify if your cat has a urinary tract infection, but these are not 100% reliable.

 After having your cat diagnosed, you may want to monitor your cat’s urine output every few weeks by using a Diagnostic Cat Litters that Help Spot Health Problems.

-Here are a few diagnostic cat litters to choose from:
+As a quick overview, here are a few diagnostic cat litters to choose from:

 - Pretty Kitty